Quasso/qui/README.md

 `vis` (boolean)

 This can be applied to any call.
-When set to `true`, GSUI will tweak the `visibility` property of the element, instead of the `display` property like it normally does.
+When set to `true`, qui will tweak the `visibility` property of the element, instead of the `display` property like it normally does.
 It's useful if you want to set `visibility: hidden` on an element so as to keep the structure of the page the same size, for big block elements.

 `toHeight`

 This is a special property that is used with `grow` and `shrink` to determine the final height after either is called.

-I touched on it just then, but depending on the type of transition you're doing (in/out), GSUI will automatically adjust the display property of the element(s), and if you apply `vis: true` in the options, it'll adjust the visibility property.
+I touched on it just then, but depending on the type of transition you're doing (in/out), qui will automatically adjust the display property of the element(s), and if you apply `vis: true` in the options, it'll adjust the visibility property.

 ### Contribution guidelines ###